myxiaosanzhixiong/ProjectBoostingTrees/ProjectReadme.md

+# CS584
+Illinois Institute of Technology

+Name:Jian Zhang
+CWID:A20467790

+Name:Hisham Mohammed
+Cwid:A20584812

+Name: Manthan Surjuse
+Cwid: A20588887

 # Gradient Boosting Classifier Implementation

 This is an implementation of the Gradient Boosting Tree Classification algorithm as described in Sections 10.9-10.10 of "The Elements of Statistical Learning" (2nd Edition) by Hastie, Tibshirani, and Friedman.